Lafayette Forest - Planning Your Visit

 - For hours of operation and vehicle use guidelines, see the regulations summary brochure.

 - Dogs are not permitted.
-Regulations regarding hunting dogs can be found in the Regulations Summary.
+Regulations regarding hunting dogs can be found in the regulations summary brochure.

 - Restrooms are not available at this location.

 - No Daily-Use Permit is required.
 To hunt or fish you must also possess the appropriate license and permit.